 These toys kept us occupied for hours.

 Over the years, toys have changed a great deal.
 The safety of toys today is a big concern for parents with young children.
-We must always check out the material and finish on the toy realizing that a child’s instincts are to take toys right to their mouth.
+There are an alarming amount of defective toys out there which can affect a child’s health massively.
+It doesn’t matter if there are children injured in Myrtle Beach or in Hudson County, NJ; no child should have to suffer injuries from a defective toy.
+If your child is injured by a toy then you might need to get a lawyer involved.
+This is why parents must always check out the material and finish on the toy realizing that a child’s instincts are to take toys right to their mouth.

 This may be a question in the minds of many parents, but opposed to plastic toys, they are Eco-friendly.
 Should wooden toys end up in landfills, they will soon deteriorate into the ground.
 Wooden toys can also be recycled, they can be passed on to other children or made into synthetic wood products.

 On the other hand, plastic toys having a shorter playing span than wooden toys, usually end up in landfills to never deteriorate.

 When making toy choices for our children today to play with, make good choices so they won’t have a mess to clean up in the land fills in later years.

 The other choice you have other than buying toys is to make your own.
 This way you can control the quality of the product starting from natural wood (not treated) non-toxic water based paint along with the quality of it and the sturdiness of the toy.

 There are several toy woodworking web sites that specialize in toy kits of all sorts that can save you some money and peace of mind.

 - Eco Tots